What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 When Does the Pot Always Split?

-• Board pair + weak hole cards: Board: K-K-9-8-7, Player A: 2-3, Player B: 4-5.
-Both play K-K-9-8-7 — split pot
+• Board pair + weak hole cards: Board: K-K-9-8-7.
+Player A holds 2-3, Player B holds 4-5.
+Neither player’s hole cards improve on the board, so both play K-K-9-8-7 — split pot.

 How This Changes Your Strategy